Klook's style guide

 Conflict

-A typical user journey on Klook might start with reading a blog, making a booking and then getting customer support.
+A typical user journey on Klook might start with reading a blog, making a booking, and then getting customer support.

-As one colleague put it, Klook’s blogs felt "global, fun and youthful", while the post-booking was "robotic and non-empathetic".
+As one colleague put it, Klook’s blogs felt "global, fun and youthful," while the post-booking was "robotic and non-empathetic."

 Strategy

-That’s why I created and implemented a style guide - to build a consistent user experience and boost customers’ familiarity with Klook’s unique brand voice.
+I created and implemented a style guide - to build a consistent user experience and boost customers’ familiarity with Klook’s unique brand voice.

-As well as tone, voice and style principles, the style guide covered all of Klook's content types such as UX writing, social media and blog posts, etc.
+As well as tone, voice and style principles, the style guide covered all of Klook's content types such as UX writing, social media, and blog posts, etc.

 I aimed for all of Klook's writers to align around this universal document - which meant collaborating and ironing out the details with different stakeholders.

-I also ran workshops with more than 50 other content writers and marketers in the company to get everyone onboard.
+I also ran workshops with more than 50 other content writers and marketers in the company to get everyone on board.

 Implementing the brand voice